kylejlin/snatcit/docs/user_guide.md

 ### Terminology

 - The top-level audio feature is called a _snapau_ (rhymes with "saw cow").
   In the UTAU community, this may be called a "phone".
-However, Snatcit is designed as a general-purpose feature labeler (although realistically, the primary use will probably be for oto-ing), so we avoid the use of the word "phone".
+However, Snatcit is designed as a general-purpose feature labeler (although realistically, the primary use will probably be for oto-ing), so we avoid the use of the word "phone", and use the more general "snapau" instead.
-  > Optional etymology section: "snapau" roughly translates to "sound part" in Lojban.
+  > Optional etymology snippet: "snapau" roughly translates to "sound part" in Lojban.
 - The subfeatures are called _segments_.
 Each snapau is partitioned into one or more segments.
+- A _snapau entry_ is a data structure that defines the start and end of each segment in a snapau.
+Each snapau has at most one snapau entry (if a snapau has no snapau entry, default values are used to compute the segments).
+- The segment start and end times are determined by the values of _fields_.
+  There are 2 kinds of fields:

+  - _Provided fields_ - The user sets the sets these manually.
+  - _Derived fields_ - These are automatically computed from other field values.
+The user cannot set these manually.

+- Each field has exactly one _field value_.
+As previously stated, field values represent the borders of segments.
+For example, if I had a file that was `2000` milliseconds, and the field values `[500, 800, 1700]`, then the segments would be the intervals `[0, 500)`, `[500, 800)`, `[800, 1700)`, and `[1700, 2000]`.
 - A `snatcit.json` file is any JSON file that has a name starting with `snatcit` and no periods (except for the period in `.json`).
   For example, `snatcit.json`, `snatcit_1.json`, and `snatcit (2).json` are all legal names for `snatcit.json` files.
 These files are used to configure Snatcit.
 The important thing to take away from this bullet is that a so-called `snatcit.json` file does **NOT** need to be named `snatcit.json`, verbatim.
 Instead, it can have any name that follows the rule listed above.